eli-schwartz/inxi/README.txt

 The main purpose for this branch is to have the ability to test changes on various systems by use of the inxi -!
 13 command.

-You can verify you are rnning the branch three version because it will show -b3 after the main inxi version number, like so:
+You can verify you are running the branch three version because it will show -b3 after the main inxi version number, like so:

 2.3.40-b3